-As an engineer, it makes things easy when the buildings being designed are rectangular.
-This tends to make the connections occur between nice perpendicular members, and standard connectors and joist hangers can be used.
+It makes things easy for an engineer when the building being designed is rectangular.
+This allows you to make the connections between nice perpendicular members, and standard connectors and joist hangers are easy to specify.

 But buildings are not always rectangular and connections are not always between perpendicular members.
 Non-perpendicular members can have a skewed connection, where the supported member is moved side to side from perpendicular; or a sloped connection, where the supported member slopes up or down from a standard horizontal orientation; or a combination of the two.